HeroQuest Homebrew

 For every extra character beyond 4 added to a party the board should be given an additional 1 or 2 monsters or traps.

 Most monsters have just 1 Body.
 However level bosses can have 2 or even 3 Body.
-A 3-Body 'boss' can also be served by a 2-Body ‘deputy boss’.
+A 3-Body boss can also be served by a 2-Body deputy boss.

-These changes are scant compared with what others have done and shared online.
+These changes are scant compared with what others have shared online.
 There are stacks of new characters and expanded rules on offer and some go so far as to turn HeroQuest into a full-blown role-play game that escapes the confines of the board.
-I, however, have D&D for that, and so my expansion is relatively small and uses existing game elements as much as it can, such as finding a way of sharing only twelve spells among as many as four characters.
+I, however, have other games for that, and so my expansion is relatively small and uses existing elements as much as it can, such as finding a way of sharing only twelve spells among as many as four characters.
 Still, I think it is fun and boosts the options of play.
 All the new and altered characters work well, except possibly the Whistler, whose unique ability is as much comic relief as it is a novelty.

 More Brewing